design-hub-arc/FMECsvToMinecraftConverter/README.md

 ## Getting Started

+Several components of this project require Python 3, which you can download [here](https://www.python.org/downloads/).

-In order to run the converter program, you will need FME Desktop installed.
+In order to run the FME converter workspaces, you will need FME Desktop installed.
 You can start a free trial of FME Desktop [here](https://www.safe.com/fme/fme-desktop/), but it will require purchasing a license to continue using the application after the free trial expires.
 Contact a Design Hub supervisor for more details.

 In addition, you will need Minecraft Java Edition installed.
 You can download the Minecraft trial [here](https://www.minecraft.net/en-us/download/), after doing so, you will need to purchase access to the full game (I don't have the URL for this).

-The files created by the program have only been tested in Minecraft version 1.7.10, which you can download and enable in the "installations" section of the Minecraft launcher.
+## Converting OBJ files to CSV

+1. Open a command prompt, and navigate to the project root directory.
+2. Run the following command to convert the OBJ file to a csv file:
+`python objToCsv.py /path/to/filename.obj`
+which will output the converted file to your current directory as `filename_obj.csv`.

+## Converting RVT files to CSV

+Open `revitNativeToCsv.fme` in FME Desktop, and run the workspace with the Revit file you wish to convert.
+Given an input file of `filename.rvt`, the converter will output `filename_rvt.csv`.

+## Converting CSV files to Minecraft

+Choose 1:
+(a): Open `Converter.fmw` in FME Desktop, and run it with a CSV file with the headers x, y, z, r, g, b (no space between headers!). or (b): run `convert.bat` from the command prompt as shown:
+`convert.bat /path/to/csvFile.csv`

 ## User Parameters
 When running the program, the user will be asked for a series of parameters.